jdekock/Colorblinds/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://github.com/qmathe/DropDownMenuKit/LICENSE)

 # Colorblinds
-Colorblinds is a easy to use library to simulate colorblindness within your app.
+Colorblinds is a easy to use library to simulate color blindness within your app.
 The feature can be easily activated with a 3-tap gesture.
+Once activated you can choose from four types of color blindness:

+- Deuteranomaly
+- Deuteranopia
+- Protanomaly
+- Protanopia

 # Compatibility
 Colorblinds requires iOS 8 or higher and is written in Swift 2.2.